ActDistill: General Action-Guided Self-Derived Distillation for Efficient Vision-Language-Action Models: Related Work

-\textbf{Efficiency Optimization for VLA Models.} To address the high computational cost and latency of large-scale VLA models, recent studies have explored diverse strategies for improving efficiency.
-Training-free approaches enhance inference speed without additional optimization by exploiting redundancy reduction and caching.
-Methods such as VLA-Cache \cite{VLA-Cache}, FlashVLA \cite{FlashVLA}, and EfficientVLA \cite{EfficientVLA} reuse static visual tokens, skip redundant Transformer layers, or cache intermediate features, achieving notable acceleration with minimal accuracy degradation.
-Lightweight fine-tuning approaches further adapt well-trained VLA models for efficient execution.
+\textbf{Efficiency Optimization for VLA Models.} To address the high computational cost and latency of VLA models, recent studies have explored diverse strategies for improving efficiency. \textit{Training-free approaches} enhance inference speed without additional optimization by exploiting redundancy reduction and caching.
+Methods such as VLA-Cache \cite{VLA-Cache}, FlashVLA \cite{FlashVLA}, and EfficientVLA \cite{EfficientVLA} reuse static visual tokens, skip redundant Transformer layers, or cache intermediate features, achieving notable acceleration with minimal accuracy degradation. \textit{Lightweight fine-tuning approaches} adapt well-trained VLA models for efficient execution.
 Frameworks such as DeeR-VLA \cite{DeeR-VLA}, MoLe-VLA \cite{MoLe-VLA}, and LightVLA \cite{LightVLA} introduce early-exit, dynamic activation, and differentiable token pruning to balance precision and speed through lightweight post-training.
-Beyond these adaptations, lightweight re-designs, exemplified by TinyVLA \cite{TinyVLA}, SmolVLA \cite{SmolVLA}, and EdgeVLA \cite{EdgeVLA}, rebuild the model from scratch using compact backbones, non-autoregressive decoding, or quantized modules, ensuring deployability on resource-limited platforms.
-While these efforts \cite{VLA-Cache, DeeR-VLA, TinyVLA} have improved practical deployment, most remain centered on efficiency strategies driven by vision-language correlations.
-In contrast, ActDistill introduces an efficiency paradigm aligned with action prediction.
-Its graph-structured encapsulation and dynamic routing support smooth, stable action prediction, forming a general action-oriented distillation framework for efficient VLA models.
+Beyond these adaptations, \textit{lightweight redesign approaches}, exemplified by TinyVLA \cite{TinyVLA}, SmolVLA \cite{SmolVLA}, and EdgeVLA \cite{EdgeVLA}, rebuild the model from scratch using compact backbones, non-autoregressive decoding, or quantized modules, ensuring deployability on resource-limited platforms.
+However, these approaches \cite{VLA-Cache, DeeR-VLA, TinyVLA} largely overlook the progressive transformation from vision-language representations to executable actions, and perform compression without preserving the layers critical for this process.
+In contrast, our ActDistill explicitly models the VL-to-Action transformation and leverages action guidance to preserve task-relevant computation during distillation and inference.